 Also known as placoid scales (and commonly called “mermaid nipples”), denticles are essentially modified teeth (not actual scales) that cover the skin of sharks, rays, and skates.
 They act not only as armor, offering protection from predators and parasites alike, but also increase the animal’s hydrodynamics by reducing drag and turbulence as it swims.
 If you’ve ever “pet” a ray, you’ll remember how smooth it felt when you went with the grain from head to tail but the second you went against the grain it felt like sandpaper.
 Those were the dermal denticles at work!

-Stingray teeth grow in rows, fusing together to form broad crushing plates on the tops and bottoms of their mouths which they use to squash the shells of their armored prey.
+While true stingray (family Dasyatidae) teeth are tiny and often overlooked, eagle ray (family Myliobatidae; commonly just referred to as “stingray”) teeth are much larger and are common finds.
+These teeth grow in rows, fusing together to form broad, crushing “mouth plates” which are ideal for squashing the shells of their armored prey.
 These plates typically break apart into individual teeth after rays die, but on rare occasions can be found still fused together.

 Whale tympanic bulla